-The development management process engages with the North Yorkshire County Council Heritage Services in order to attain specialist archaeological advice, which often results in the imposition of conditions on planning approvals where there is the potential for impact on land with archaeological sensitivity.
+The development management process engages with the North Yorkshire County Council Heritage Services in order to attain specialist archaeological advice, which often results in

 In the monitoring period, a pre-commencement condition was attached to nine approvals for the undertaking of a Written Scheme of Investigation in areas of archaeological interest.
 These works are required when there is prior evidence of items of archaeological interest from sources such as aerial photography and commit applicants to investigate and assessment sites prior to any demolition or development.